EV Charging Resources

 Vehicle-to-Charger Ratios

 The table provided here includes details to consider when planning to increase the number of vehicles that can share a single charging port.
-At first, it may be easiest to plan for one vehicle per EVSE port, but as facility staff gain experience with EVs, greater vehicle-to-port ratios will lead to efficiencies in infrastructure.
+At first, it may be easiest to plan for one vehicle per EVSE port, but as facility staff gain experience with EVs, greater vehicle-to-port ratios will be more efficient.

 Charging Network Options & Load Management

-The choice of non-networked or networked charging equipment typically balances the needs at each site with equipment and software cost and the cost of employee time.
-The state Clean Fuel Program adds a layer of complexity because networked charging, while not the only method for monitoring electricity use data for clean fuel credits, can be very effective.
+The choice of non-networked or networked charging equipment typically balances the needs at each site with costs of equipment, software, and employee time.
 You can use telematics equipment attached to each vehicle or a networked charging system to gather data about the new EVs and charging systems.

 The information provided here addresses: